HackYourFutureBelgium/Intro-to-Digital/Step0/index.md

     Please use a consistent, professional name on Slack and add a consistent profile picture.
 We ask this so we can recognise each other.
 You don’t have to share any information you are not comfortable with.

     `💡Note` Search the web for how to update your Slack profile
-3. Introduce yourself on `#into-to-digital` channel
+3. Introduce yourself on `#intro-to-digital` channel

    Post a message introducing yourself.